 Preparing a Cochrane Review requires skills that may be new to the author.
-The Cochrane Collaboration provides a range of resources to get you started, including the Cochrane Handbook for Systematic Reviews of Interventions, online learning materials and face-to-face workshops.
+Cochrane provides a range of resources to get you started, including the Cochrane Handbook for Systematic Reviews of Interventions, online learning materials and face-to-face workshops.
 More information and links to resources are available at the Cochrane Training website.

 A large variety of information is available: